A picture of the space of typical learnable tasks: Related Work and Discussion

-\textbf{Relationships between tasks in computational neuroscience.} Our results are conceptually close to those on organization and representation of semantic knowledge~\citep{mandler1993concept}.
+\paragraph{Relationships between tasks in neuroscience} Our results are conceptually close to those on organization and representation of semantic knowledge~\citep{mandler1993concept}.
 Such work has primarily used simple theoretical models, e.g., linear dynamics of~\citet{saxe2019mathematical} (who also use MDS).
-Our tools are very general and they suggest a similar picture of ontologies of more complex tasks.
-There is some resemblance in how our different networks learn the task in a similar fashion (low-dimensional manifold, trajectories across different random seeds and similar tasks are very close to each other), and how different individuals share the same notion of what constitutes a task~\citep{rosch1975family}.
+Our tools are very general and paint a similar picture of ontologies of complex tasks.
 Concept formalization and specialization over age~\citep{vosniadou1992mental} also resembles our experiment in how fine-tuning models trained for longer periods changes the representation marginally.
-Our goals are similar to those of works like~\citet{sorscher2021geometry} but our focus is very different.
-We have focused our techniques on studying how representation learning on multiple tasks works.
+Our broad goals are similar to those of~\citet{sorscher2021geometry} but our techniques are very different.

-\textbf{Visualizing training trajectories of deep networks.} There are a number of methods for dimensionality reduction, e.g., t-SNE~\citep{van2008visualizing}, UMAP~\citep{mcinnes2018umap}, diffusion maps~\citep{coifman2005geometric} etc. While these techniques can embed high-dimensional data, they do not preserve pairwise distances.
-InPCA is a variant of multi-dimensional scaling~\citep{cox2008multidimensional} and the fact that it produces an isometric embedding is crucial to visualize the space of learnable tasks faithfully; all quantitative claims in our work are however obtained without dimensionality reduction techniques.
+\paragraph{Information Geometry} has a rich body of sophisticated ideas~\citep{amariinformationgeometryits2016}, but it has been difficult to wield it computationally, especially for high-dimensional models like deep networks.
+Our model in~\cref{eq:def:Pw} is a finite-dimensional probability distribution, in contrast to the standard object in information geometry which is an infinite-dimensional probability distribution defined over the entire domain.
+This enables us to compute embeddings of manifolds, geodesics, projections etc. We are not aware of similar constructions in the literature.